Kywalh/BitaxeLiveOptimizer/README.md

 - garage vs indoor placement
 - airflow changes

-A configuration that is perfectly stable at night or in winter may become:
+A configuration that is stable in winter or at night may become unstable during summer afternoons.
-- unstable during the day
-- error-prone in summer
-- thermally saturated after several hours

 BitaxeLiveOptimizer allows you to:
-- **observe how your miner reacts to ambient temperature drift**
+- observe how your miner reacts to ambient temperature drift
-- **compare logs across different conditions**
-- **adjust frequency, voltage, or cooling strategy accordingly**
+- detect slow thermal saturation
+- adapt settings progressively instead of reacting too late
-- **build configurations that remain stable across time, not just in ideal conditions**
+- maintain stability across time, not just in ideal conditions

 The goal is not peak hashrate.
 The goal is **consistent, boring, reliable performance**.